Ākau Tangi Evans Bay improvements

 With the new coastal paths on Cobham Drive, the Evans Bay Parade route will help to connect the eastern suburbs with the central city.

-Since then the Council has analysed 918 separate pieces of feedback to help determine the proposed designs for the various streets, including the coastal route around Evans Bay between Oriental Bay and the National Institute of Water and Atmospheric Research (NIWA) at Greta Point.
-It also decided which projects to progress first.
+In September more than 400 people attended open days at ASB Sports Centre, and 582 people made online or written submissions about streets in the east.
+The Council analysed 918 separate pieces of feedback to help determine the proposed designs for the various streets, including the coastal route around Evans Bay between Oriental Bay and the National Institute of Water and Atmospheric Research (NIWA) at Greta Point.
+It also decided to go ahead with the section between Oriental Bay and Greta Point first, and that further consultation would be needed for the second stage between Greta Point and Cobham Drive.

 Our decisions have been influenced by what people told us, the funding available, more detailed information about likely costs for the different projects, and a desire to start with busy sections that will make the biggest contribution to the planned network.